Category Archives: Serbian/Yugoslav Royals

 by Scott Mehl © Unofficial Royalty 2014

 Queen Maria of Yugoslavia was born Princess Marie of Romania on January 6, 1900, in Gotha, Duchy of Saxe-Coburg and Gotha, now in Thuringia, Germany.
-She was the third child and second daughter of King Ferdinand of Romania and Princess Marie of Edinburgh (daughter of Prince Alfred, Duke of Edinburgh and Duke of Saxe-Coburg and Gotha).
-She was known to the family as “Mignon”.
+Marie, known in the family as Mignon, was the third child and second daughter of King Ferdinand of Romania and Princess Marie of Edinburgh (a granddaughter of Queen Victoria and the daughter of Prince Alfred, Duke of Edinburgh and Duke of Saxe-Coburg and Gotha and Grand Duchess Maria Alexandrovna of Russia).

 Marie had five siblings: